-- 1. The competency area(s) and/or behavior(s) of concern indicate(s) a question of patient endangerment, gross misconduct, and/or criminal behavior.
-Factors to be considered include, but are not limited to, those listed in the Letter of Warning above. - 2.
-After the probationary period, the fellow has not met expectations for improvement in the
+1. The competency area(s) and/or behavior(s) of concern indicate(s) a question of patient endangerment, gross misconduct and/or criminal behavior.
+Factors to be considered include but are not limited to those listed in the Letter of Warning above.

-- identified competency domain(s) (i.e., the fellow continues to receive CE ratings of "1" "Inadequate"). - 3.
-The fellow has failed to comply with state or federal laws, KPNC and/or Post-Master's Fellowship Programs policies and procedures, and/or professional association guidelines. - 4.
-The removal of the fellow from the clinical service is in the best interests of the fellow, patients, staff, and/or the fellowship program.
+2. After the probationary period, the fellow has not met expectations for improvement in the identified competency domain(s) (i.e., the fellow continues to receive CE ratings of 1, "inadequate").

+3. The fellow has failed to comply with state or federal laws, KPNC and/or post master's training program policies and procedures and/or professional association guidelines.

+4. The removal of the fellow from the clinical service is in the best interests of the fellow, patients, staff and/or the training program.